TAViT2022/TAViT/README.md

 ![Image of The Proposed method](figs/method.png)
-# TAViT: Privacy-preserving Task-Agnostic Vision Transformer for Image Processing
+# TAViT: Task-Agnostic Vision Transformer for Distributed Learning of Image Processing

 This repository is the official implementation of TAViT.